ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/dlp-microsoft-teams.md

 6. Click **Save**.

+Allow approximately one hour for your changes to work their way through your data center and sync to user accounts.

 ## Define a new DLP policy for Microsoft Teams

 To perform this task, you must be assigned a role that has permissions to edit DLP policies.
 To learn more, see [Permissions](data-loss-prevention-policies.md#permissions).